UKLLC/Guidebook/ukllc_book/docs/linked_health_data/NHS_England/Mental health datasets/MH_datasets.md

-# Mental health datasets
+# NHS England mental health datasets
->Last modified: 26 Jun 2024
+>Last modified: 05 Jul 2024
 ## Introduction
 NHS England flows extracts of two **mental health datasets** into the UK LLC TRE - see Table 1.
 When we refer to the **Mental Health Services Data Set (MHSDS)** we include its **two precursors**, the Mental Health and Learning Disabilities Data Set (MHLDDS) and the Mental Health Minimum Data Set (MHMDS), which were retired in 2016 and 2015, respectively.